Voilett-Roze/asus/Compiling-from-source-using-a-Debian-based-Linux-Distribution.md

     sudo apt-get --no-install-recommends install autoconf automake bash bison bzip2 diffutils file flex g++ gawk gcc-multilib gettext gperf groff-base libncurses-dev libexpat1-dev libslang2 libssl-dev libtool libxml-parser-perl make patch perl pkg-config python sed shtool tar texinfo unzip zlib1g zlib1g-dev

+(EDIT/UPDATE: When struggling with asuswrt on a Debian 7.2 i386, I was forced by make to install 2 more packages: intltool, autopoint)
 When prompted, enter your password for `sudo` to gain `root` access to install the packages.
 Enter 'Y' when prompted to install the packages.
 When the packages have finished installing, you will be returned back to your command line.

 If you have Debian x64 (amd64) edition you need the extra packages `lib32z1-dev` and `lib32stdc++6`.